vincentvbh/shadowfax/README.md

 ## Scripts for benchmarking

 Running `./make_bench.sh` will automatically build and benchmark the implementations.
+This requires root access while benchmarking on macOS.
 Thousands of cycles are written to the file `bench.txt` and converted into latex commands in `bench_latex.tex`.

 ## Example usage without scripts